XingdongShi/Biosynthesis-mechanisms-of-medium-chain-carboxylic-acids-and-alcohols-production-under-different-pH/README.md

 #### Dataset S12 The main functional genes in each MAGs

 ## Metagenome-centric analysis workflow
-All the scripts were developed for running on the PBS Pro and tested on eResearch High Performance Computing cluster at the University of Technology Sydney.
+All the scripts were developed for running on the iHPC (interactive High-Performance Computing) facility or PBS Pro managed High Performance Computing cluster at the University of Technology Sydney.

 ### Run metaWRAP-Read_qc to trim the reads
 ```shell